Driving in the U.S.

 Note: a driver’s permit is NOT a driver’s license.
 If you have never had a license, you are advised to enroll in a driver’s education program.

-Once issued a Driver’s Permit, Call the RMV at 1-866-627-7768 to schedule a driving exam.
-They will need information from your Driver’s Permit.
+Once you’re issued a driver’s permit, call the RMV at 1-866-627-7768 to schedule a driving exam.
+The RMV will need information from your driver’s permit.
 You will be given the location of your driving exam and instructed on what documents to bring.

 Buying a Car